-As a designer, you will use Photoshop or at least come into contact with Adobe's photo editing software even if you personally use one of the alternatives to Photoshop.
+As a designer, chances are you use Photoshop as part of your Creative Cloud package (although there are alternatives to Photoshop available).
 And at some point in your career you will have a job or project where the end goal is to to pass your Photoshop files onto someone else.

 So if you want to avoid damaging client relationships and getting yourself a bad rep within the design community, you need to understand, and follow, these basic Photoshop etiquette rules.